Climate change scenario

-A climate change scenario is a hypothetical future based on a "set of key driving forces".
-Scenarios explore the long-term effectiveness of mitigation and adaptation.
+A climate change scenario is a hypothetical future based on a "set of key driving forces" behind climate change.
+Scenarios explore the long-term effectiveness of climate change mitigation and adaptation.

-Scenarios help to understand what the future may hold.
-They can show which decisions will have the most meaningful effects on mitigation and adaptation.

 Closely related to climate change scenarios are pathways, which are more concrete and action-oriented.
 However, in the literature, the terms scenarios and pathways are often used interchangeably.

 Many parameters influence climate change scenarios.
 Three important parameters are the number of people (and population growth), their economic activity and new technologies.
 Economic and energy models, such as World3 and POLES, quantify the effects of these parameters.

 Climate change scenarios exist at a national, regional or global scale.
 Countries use scenario studies in order to better understand their decisions.
 This is useful when they are developing their adaptation plans or nationally determined contributions.
 International goals for mitigating climate change like the Paris Agreement are based on studying these scenarios.
 For example, the IPCC Special Report on Global Warming of 1.5 °C was a "key scientific input" into the 2018 United Nations Climate Change Conference.
 Various pathways are considered in the report, describing scenarios for mitigation of global warming.
 Pathways include for example portfolios for energy supply and carbon dioxide removal.